 - Lacks power for very steep hills

-- Low capacity battery (when compared with similarly priced folding e-bikes)
+- Low-capacity battery (when compared with similarly priced folding e-bikes)

-The Mycle Compact is a fairly standard folding e-bike with an unremarkable specification.
+The Mycle Compact is a fairly standard folding e-bike with unremarkable specifications.
 But, it differs from most of the competition in one important area – it’s assembled in the UK.
 So, quality control should be a lot better.
 Most budget e-bikes are assembled in China, packaged and then sent to forwarding warehouses in the EU.

 - 250w 36v Brushless hub motor: Smooth and reasonably quiet.

 - 36v 6.4Ah Seat post battery: Uses high-quality LG cells.
 The claimed range of around 30km, which is a realistic figure.

 - Adjustable steering height: You can bring the handlebars to a comfortable height.